ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 the demotion or removal can be a planned and scheduled action.)

-Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the core engineering team and release teams, and should be widely communicated as well.
+Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the Zebra team, and should be widely communicated as well.